China mandates 3-day Olympic torch relay amid virus concerns

 The National Hockey League cited uncertainty caused by the pandemic to hold back all of its players from the Olympic tournament.

-And earlier this week, U.S. broadcaster NBC said it won’t be sending announcing teams to China, citing the same virus concerns raised when the network pulled most of its broadcasters from the Tokyo Games.
+And earlier this week, American broadcaster NBC said it won’t be sending announcing teams to China, citing the same virus concerns raised when the network pulled most of its broadcasters from the Tokyo Games.